Welcome to the Humane Society of North Iowa!

-Board Members: Alyssa Benson, Tammy Marsh, Tabatha Radar
+Board Members: Kelly Fischer, Tammy Marsh, Tabatha Radar

 The mission of the Humane Society of North Iowa is to provide temporary shelter, food, medical attention, and comfort to displaced and neglected companion animals and educate the public about the humane care of animals with a goal of reducing overpopulation.

 We are located on the east edge of Mason City on South Birch Drive.
 Turnoff is across from the Mason City High School parking lot entrance and just before the Winnebago River bridge.